mongodb/specifications/source/auth/auth.md

 #### [MongoCredential](#mongocredential) Properties

-- username\
-  MUST be specified and non-zero length.
+- username<br> MUST be specified and non-zero length.

-- source\
-  MUST be specified.
+- source<br> MUST be specified.
 Defaults to the database name if supplied on the connection string or `$external`.

-- password\
-  MUST be specified.
+- password<br> MUST be specified.

-- mechanism\
-  MUST be "PLAIN"
+- mechanism<br> MUST be "PLAIN"

-- mechanism_properties\
-  MUST NOT be specified.
+- mechanism_properties<br> MUST NOT be specified.

 ### SCRAM-SHA-1